Monday, May 30, 2022

 Recollection fades when she finds stuck to her office door a note saying that as per her lease agreement the state is issuing Notice of Entry to conduct repairs next week.
 Seated at her desk, she reconsiders some new teaching material for the afternoon Introduction to Philosophy class and takes a Skype call concerning joint research.

 Within the hour, a weekly face-to-face with her Proxy is underway.
-Discussion ranges across: key concepts that the Tutorial Request Form indicates are a problem for students in the Rationalists course; a review of notable applicants from the Pre-service Interviews conducted the previous week; and concludes with her directions for upcoming interviews and tutorials.
+Discussion ranges across: key concepts that the Tutorial Request Form (the TRF) indicates are a problem for students in the Rationalists course; a review of notable applicants from the Pre-service Interviews conducted the previous week; and concludes with her directions for upcoming interviews and tutorials.
 Before leaving, the Proxy wonders if she might be available over the next couple weeks to help with some of the interviews and tutorials, as he would like to spend more time preparing for his dissertation defense.

 “I appreciate the excellent work you do with me.
 A Proxy of your calibre is hard to find.
 I hope the experience has helped prepare you for your own academic practice.”